 Micro-level: I LOVE that you can look up transactions from years back and see exactly how much you spent, at what vendor, and when – all in like 5 seconds from a mobile device.
 I’ve used this during negotiations (to compare what I’ve spent on comparable services in the past), when reviewing bills (to see if my bill went up from last time), and just to review overall spending.

-Am I hoping to be a Mint consultant?
 Ha — with all my cheer leading it probably sounds like I already am!
-(I’m not Obviously I think Mint is the best personal finance software out there.
+(But I’m not.)
+Obviously I think Mint is the best personal finance software out there, which is why I chose to help other users learn to really leverage their program.

 I’d love to collaborate with them, if nothing else to get The Mint Manual to more of their users — that’s definitely win-win-win.
 There is so much more to Mint than most people realize, and The Mint Manual fixes that by showing short-cuts to all the good stuff.